OEHC/praqma.com/_posts/2016-10-30-code-alliance.md

 Here goes:

-When one of more members have identified a need for something, we hammer out a _statement of work_ (SoW) this resembles very much an _epic_ for those familiar with SAFe terminology.
+When one of more members have identified a need for something, we hammer out a _statement of work_ (SoW) that resembles very much an _epic_ for those familiar with SAFe terminology.
 A Statement of work is a short description - one page, two at the most - touching on:

 * What's the user scenario?
 * What's the problem?